waikato-datamining/spectral-data-converter/plugins/metadata-from-name.md

 * accepts: seppl.AnyData
 * generates: seppl.AnyData

-Extracts a sub-string from the image name and stores them in the meta-data.
+Extracts a sub-string from the spectrum name and stores them in the meta-data.

 ```
 usage: metadata-from-name [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                           [-N LOGGER_NAME] [--skip] [-r REGEXP]
                           [-k METADATA_KEY]

-Extracts a sub-string from the image name and stores them in the meta-data.
+Extracts a sub-string from the spectrum name and stores them in the meta-data.

 options:
   -h, --help            show this help message and exit